≡ Menu

 Life Span: 12 to 16 years.

-Origin of the Birman cat breed
+Origin of the Birman Cat Breed

-According to early Burmese legends, these cats were given their striking good looks as a gift from a blue-eyed goddess.
-Legend also says that these cats are inhabited by the souls of departed priest’s.
-So, you can see that in addition to being highly valued for their beauty within the United States, these cats also have a long and rich historical background dating back many centuries.
+This sacred cat has a clouded origin story, but at a best guess, they hailed from Mount Lugh in Burma and the temples throughout.
+Here, the holy Birman cat was not just a pet to the priests; they were also worshiped.
+According to early Burmese legends, these cats were given their striking good looks as gifts from a blue-eyed goddess.
+Legend also says that the souls of departed priests inhabit these cats.
+So, you can see that in addition to being highly valued for their beauty within the United States, these cats also have a long and rich historical background dating back centuries.

 But whatever…

-That said however…
+That said, however…

-Soft, fluffy and pale as a cloud coat of fur, it’s nearly impossible to see a Birman kitten and not want to pick them up.
+Let’s face it: the Birman cat wasn’t chosen to be worshiped because he is an “ugly” cat breed.
+These cats are beautiful when they grow up and adorable as kittens.
+What with their soft, fluffy, and pale as a cloud coat of fur, it’s nearly impossible to see a Birman kitten and not want to pick them up.
 And while his predominant appearance will be that of pale fluff, he will always have pointed markings on his coat that help set this breed apart from other similarly gorgeous cat breeds.

 Because it should be noted…

-The Birman coat is concerned, it will have the approximately the same mid-length fur coat as a Siamese cat; but without the tangling undercoat that gets in the way.
+As far as the Birman coat is concerned, it will have approximately the same mid-length fur coat as a Siamese cat but without the tangling undercoat that gets in the way.
 Their fur will always come with a blue point or a lilac point, and while other colors are recognized as well (such as tabby or tortie), all variations will have matching white paws that look like they are wearing little socks.
+The “standard” will also call for a “traditional” Birman to have a slinky triangular body with broad ears and a wide head, and their tails will probably be pointed in the middle, as well.

-Because they are so friendly and so expensive you should consider keeping this as an inside cat, just in case he gets lost, stolen or eaten by any number of different animals out there (particularly coyotes throughout the southwest United States).
+The Birman has a few distinguishable personality traits.
+Unlike other breeds, they are very softly spoken and won’t give a screeching, nails-down-the-blackboard “Meow.”
+They are fantastic with children and families and even get on with some dog breeds.
+Because they are so friendly and expensive, you should consider keeping this as an inside cat, just in case he gets lost, stolen, or eaten by any number of different animals out there (particularly coyotes throughout the southwest United States).

 Now…